TeamCodeStream/codestream-guide/docs/src/workflow/discuss-code.md

 ![Issue Codemark](../assets/images/CodemarkIssue6.png)

-If your team uses Jira (cloud or Server), Azure DevOps, Trello, Asana, GitHub (cloud or Enterprise), Bitbucket (cloud), GitLab (cloud or Self-Managed) or YouTrack for tracking issues, you can create an issue on one of those services directly from CodeStream.
+If your team uses Jira (cloud or Server), Trello, Asana, Clubhouse, GitHub (cloud or Enterprise), Bitbucket (cloud), GitLab (cloud or Self-Managed), Azure DevOps, or YouTrack for tracking issues, you can create an issue on one of those services directly from CodeStream.
 Just select the service you use from the dropdown at the top of the codemark form.
 Note that the Jira Server integration requires [a